level420/iconfont/readme.txt

 Desktop Skeleton - A qooxdoo Application Template using FontAwesome icon fonts
 ==============================================================================

+!!!!
+WARNING !!!!

+You have to use current qooxdoo master from github to have icon font support.

+IT WILL NOT WORK WITH QOOXDOO RELEASESES BEFORE AND INCLUDING 5.0.2

+!!!!
+WARNING !!!!

 This is a qooxdoo application skeleton which is used as a template.
 The 'create-application.py' script (usually under tool/bin/create-application.py) will use this and expand it into a self-contained qooxdoo application which